davidsyntex/Storm-of-Istra/Storm of Istra - Core Rules.md

 ### Initiative

 The player that won the roll get to activate one of his models and then nominate the next model to be activated.

-They can choose to nominate their own, another players or a neutral monsters model.
-The owner of the nominated model takes that models turn and then nominates the next model, and so forth until all models have been nominated once.
-The last nominated model’s owner gets to nominate the first model for the next turn.
+The player can choose to nominate their own, another player's models or a neutral monster's model.

+The owner of the nominated model takes that model's turn and then nominates the next model, and so forth until all models have been nominated once.

+The last nominated model’s player nominates the first model for the next turn.

 ### Activation